Episode Title: Snail in K-Beauty Products – Ep-13

 Yes, it is possible for snail mucin to be cruelty-free.

-As the actual snail itself is not harmed or killed in the process of collecting the mucin, it is possible for Korean Beauty companies to obtain cruelty-free certification for their snail products.
+The snail itself isn't harmed in the process, which makes it possible for Korean Beauty companies to obtain cruelty-free certification for their snail products.

 It is NOT possible for snail mucin products to be vegan, because snail is the by-product of an animal.

 The quality of the snail mucin can differ.
-However, the thing that makes the biggest difference is the concentration of snail mucin in the actual product.
-The higher the concentration, the better the resulting effects on the skin.
+However, the thing that makes the biggest difference is the concentration of mucin in the actual product.
+The higher the concentration, the better the results.

 Some products, like COSRX’s Snail 96 Mucin Essence contain as much as 96% snail mucin.
 This means that the benefits of the mucin on the skin are maximized.